kamilmlodzikowski/Smit-Sim/README.md

 ### Adding pedestrians

+You can add pedestrians to map by passing appropriate argument (e.g. --num_of_pedestrians 3).

-You can use /add_pedestrian service of type AddPedestrian to add pedestrians to map.
+Alternatively, you can use /add_pedestrian service of type AddPedestrian to add pedestrians to map.
 It has the following components:
 1. velocity - float64 - pedestrian velocity during move
 2. path - std_msgs/Float64MultiArray - list of points from start to goal, if empty generated randomly
 3. full_path - bool - informs if the path is fully planned or only consists of start and goal points